What is the Wellbeing scan?

 We believe that all women should have this scan to see if the baby is growing at a normal rate with no complications.

 This scan aims to determine the growth and health of the fetus by:

-- Measurement of the size of the fetal head, abdomen and thigh bone and calculation of an estimate of fetal weight
+- Measurement of the size of the fetal head (HC) ,abdomen (AC) and femur (FL).

 - Examination of the movements of the fetus

 - Evaluation of the placental position and appearance

 - Measurement of the amount of amniotic fluid

 - Assessment of placenta position and blood flow to the placenta and fetus by colour Doppler ultrasound